radiant-rstats/radiant.multivariate/cran-comments.md

+## R CMD check results

+## Resubmission

+This is a resubmission.
+In this version I have fixed several bugs and added several new features (see NEWS.md for details).
+This version is dependent on the new versions of radiant.data and radiant.model that were recently submitted to CRAN and are in process.

+## Test environments

+* local OS X install, R 3.6.3
+* local Windows install, R 3.6.3
+* ubuntu "trusty" (on travis-ci), R release and devel
+* win-builder

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

 ## Resubmission

 This is a resubmission.
 In this version I have tried to address an issue with building a vignette in the radiant package, brought to my attention by an email from Prof Ripley (see below).
 I was able to trace the problem to a function in radiant.multivariate that was affected by the recent release of dplyr 0.8.1.